 April Update

 For this month’s newsletter, I’m going to try something slightly different.
-I am still not planning to use LLM assistance to author anything but this time, because of time constraints, I am using a LM (not large) to transcribe from my voice.
+I am still not planning to use LLM assistance to author anything, but this time I am trying dictation and am using a LM (not large) to transcribe my voice.
 This means that my style is going to be different because it is reflecting my spoken dialect instead of my usual written language.

 Incidentally, this was the first time I found a language model that does voice approximately properly, with auto inference for punctuation.
 For reference, the model is Whisper and the harness for it is Voxtype and I’m using it with eager mode to reduce transcription latency.